Blosc/blogsite/posts/ndim-reductions.rst

 .. image:: /images/ndim-reductions/3D-cube.png
   :width: 40%

 However, when Blosc2 is instructed to create chunks that are the same size for all the axes (chunks=(100, 100, 100)), the situation changes.
-In this case, an accumulator is needed for each chunk (sub-cube in figure above), but as it is relatively small (`100 * 100 * 8 = 80 KB`), and fits in L2, accumulation in the X axis is faster than in the previous scenario (where it needs to do the accumulation in L3).
+In this case, an accumulator is needed for each chunk (sub-cube in figure above), but as it is relatively small (`100 * 100 * 8 = 80 KB`), and fits in L2, so accumulation in the X axis is faster than in the previous scenario (remember that it needs to do the accumulation in L3).

-In this case, Blosc2 performance along X axis is even better than in the Y and Z axes, as the CPU can access data in a more efficient way.
-Actually, Blosc2 performance is up to 1.5x better than NumPy in the X axis (while being similar, or even a bit better along Y and Z axes), which is quite remarkable feat.
+Incidentally, now Blosc2 performance along X axis is even better than in the Y and Z axes, as the CPU can access data in a more efficient way.
+Furthermore, Blosc2 performance is up to 1.5x better than NumPy in the X axis (while being similar, or even a bit better along Y and Z axes), which is a quite remarkable feat.

 Effect of using different codecs in Python-Blosc2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Compression and decompression consume CPU and memory resources.
 Differentiating between various codecs and configurations allows for evaluating how each option impacts the use of these resources, helping to choose the most efficient option for the operating environment.
+Finding the right balance between compression ratio and speed is crucial for optimizing performance.

 In the plots above, we can see how using the LZ4 codec is striking such a balance, as it achieves the best performance in general, even above a non-compressed scenario.
 This is because LZ4 is tuned towards speed, and the time to compress and decompress the data is very low.
-On the other hand, ZSTD is a codec that is optimized for compression ratio, and hence it is a bit slower.
-However, it is still faster than the non-compressed case, as the reduced memory transmission compensates for the additional CPU time required for compression and decompression.
+On the other hand, ZSTD is a codec that is optimized for compression ratio (although not shown, in this case it typically compresses between 2x and x more than LZ4), and hence it is a bit slower.
+However, it is still faster than the non-compressed case, as compression requires reduced memory transmission, and this compensates for the additional CPU time required for compression and decompression.

 We have just scraped the surface for some of the compression parameters that can be tuned in Blosc2.
 You can use the `cparams` dict with the different parameters in `blosc2.compress2() <https://www.blosc.org/python-blosc2/reference/autofiles/top_level/blosc2.compress2.html#blosc2>`_  to set the compression level, `codec <https://www.blosc.org/python-blosc2/reference/autofiles/top_level/blosc2.Codec.html>`_ , `filters <https://www.blosc.org/python-blosc2/reference/autofiles/top_level/blosc2.Filter.html>`_ and other parameters.

-A better way to tune the compression parameters is to use the `Btune tool <https://ironarray.io/btune>`_  that, depending on your requirements (how fast you want compression/decompression, the desired degree of compression ratio, or how similar your compressed data would be with respect to the original data, i.e. using lossy compression), it will automatically find the best parameters for you.

 Conclusion
 ----------